margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Oh my God!
 The darkest dreams of my life come alive.
 I feel so uneasy.
-My stomach is completely nauseated
+My stomach is completely nauseated.
 I feel so restless, and I sit in disquietude.
 I feel so fretful.
 I feel so jittery.